Create a CI/CD pipeline for Java with the Azure DevOps Project

 Select Commits.
 This view shows code commits associated with the specific deployment.

 Select Logs.
 The logs contain useful information about the deployment process.
 They can be viewed both during and after deployments.

 Clean up resources

-When you configured your CI/CD process in this quickstart, a build and release definition were automatically created in your VSTS project.
-You can modify these build and release definitions to meet the needs of your team.
+When you configured your CI/CD process in this quickstart, a build and release pipeline were automatically created in your Azure DevOps Project.
+You can modify these build and release pipelines to meet the needs of your team.
 To learn more see this tutorial: